 Filters rule the world.
-Not only the world in some abstract or general way, but your immediate world as well.
-We all put filters in front of us — either voluntarily or imposed by others — with out even knowing it.
-This is further exacerbated with the ever growing abundance or goods and services.
+Not only the world in some abstract or general way but your immediate world as well.
+We all put filters in front of us — either voluntarily or imposed by others — without even knowing it.
+This is further exacerbated by the ever-growing abundance of goods and services.

 Pre and Post filters

 While the theory behind the long tail concept makes perfect sense, the way to achieve it is not so evident.
 With the internet going mainstream, probably the biggest innovation was the application of the search engine.
 And that is the backbone of the long tail.
-Like a search engine scouts the internet, cut’s through the noise and delivers the thing we are searching for, likewise all the niche products and subjects depend on this so they can be found.
-In a general way, without filters like search engines everything in the long tail is just noise and chaos, impossible to decipher.
+Like a search engine scouts the internet, cut’s through the noise, and delivers the thing we are searching for, likewise, all the niche products and subjects depend on this in order to be found.
+In a general way, without filters like search engines, everything in the long tail is just noise and chaos, impossible to decipher.

 Chris Anderson distinguishes the above phenomenon into pre-filters and post-filters.
 The single entity, call it a magazine, record label, book store or radio station is acting more like a pre-filter, meaning the filtering of what you get is done before the release.
 It was done for you, without your consent.
 A post-filter would be something like the internet that makes everything available, no matter how niche or weird it is, letting the market and the people decide what is good for them.

-In an interview Frank Zappa talked about how the music industry was in better shape when record labels were run by money-driven people, with suits and cigars than hippies with taste that knew better that the average listener.
-This phenomenon is closely tied with the ‘pre’ and ‘post’ filters we talked earlier.
+In an interview, Frank Zappa talked about how the music industry was in better shape when record labels were run by money-driven people, with suits and cigars than hippies with a taste that knew better than the average listener.
+This phenomenon is closely tied with the ‘pre’ and ‘post’ filters we talked about earlier.

 The hippies with taste acted like a pre-filter, that decides what went for production and eventually what would reach the public.
-They were gatekeepers, in a sense, acting for the listeners best interest.
-On the other hand, the money driven cigar holders would let anything go –including junk – for the sole purpose of expected profit.
-The more they pushed to production and released, the higher the changes of something becoming a hit, hence making lots of ‘green’.
+They were gatekeepers, in a sense, acting for the listener’s best interest.
+On the other hand, the money-driven cigar holders would let anything go –including junk – for the sole purpose of expected profit.
+The more they pushed to production and released, the higher the chances of something becoming a hit, hence making lots of ‘green’.
 They assign the market to be in charge of that while letting post-filters do the work.

 All that is good.
-No matter how weird our taste of music or books is, we can find them.
-And not only that, but find like minded people.
+No matter how weird our taste in music or books is, we can find them.
+And not only that but find like-minded people.
 Lots of them.
 All this while forming communities online and finding trends rise and fall within a niche.
 ‘Mainstream in a niche bubble’.

-Another pre-personal-filter is our own biases.
-We don’t and often can’t listen of thing we don’t agree with and have the tendency to hear and read with what we agree.
-Although is a defence mechanism is not very helpful, sabotaging us most of the time.
+Another pre-personal filter is our own biases.
+We don’t and often can’t listen to things we don’t agree with and have the tendency to hear and read with what we agree.
+Although this is a defense mechanism, it is not very helpful, sabotaging us most of the time.

-One post-personal-filter could be the following.
+One post personal filter could be the following.
 Take in anything you read or hear without resistants and flush out what is not important.
-Even in a niche field there could be noise since niche people are more likely to be more obsessed with crazy detail.
+Even in a niche field, there could be noise since niche people are more likely to be more obsessed with crazy detail.
 Accept the detail but focus on what you do.
 You don’t need to know everything.
 Embrace and value your ignorance.
-Like Zappa’s money-driven people, with suits and cigars letting the market decide what sells, you flush out what you take in and what remains shapes your word.
+Like Zappa’s money-driven people, with suits and cigars letting the market decide what sells, you flush out what you take in and what remains shapes our word.
 How we find this is not easy per se but there must be some kind of proof of interest.

-We put personal filter on things either we want to or not.
-These pre and post filters rule and shape our world.
-We put them in ourselves first and then they work by themselves in auto pilot.
-You set them up once and they last a lifetime, if you don’t consciously make an effort to re-program them.
+We put a personal filter on things either we want to or not.
+These pre and post-filters rule and shape our world.
+We put them in ourselves first and then they work by themselves on autopilot.
+You set them up once and they last a lifetime if you don’t consciously make an effort to re-program them.